marcurdy/dfir-toolset/secOnionRelations.md

 * netsniff is writing to a dailylogs directory.
 I can't tell how this pcap generator fits into it all.

 Run sostat check the status of the running processes.

+* Snort configurations
-Rules downloaded by Pulledpork are stored in:
+** Rules downloaded by Pulledpork are stored in:
  /etc/nsm/rules/downloaded.rules
+** You can have PulledPork modify the downloaded rules by modifying the files in:
+ /etc/nsm/pulledpork/

- Local rules can be added to:
+** Local snort rules can be added to:
 /etc/nsm/rules/local.rules

- You can have PulledPork modify the downloaded rules by modifying the files in:
- /etc/nsm/pulledpork/

- Rules will be updated every morning.
+** Rules will be updated every morning.
 You can manually update them by running:
 sudo rule-update

- Sensors can be tuned by modifying the files in:
+** Sensors can be tuned by modifying the files in:
  /etc/nsm/NAME-OF-SENSOR/